Centennial of Southern California Ecumenical Council

 The Southern California Ecumenical Council (SCEC) is a regional body representing churches, denominations, related ministries and other ecclesiastical communities who cooperate to promote responsible and creative expressions of our Christian unity and witness to the Gospel of Jesus Christ.

 Through ecumenical networks and inter-religious partnerships SCEC works to foster religious understanding, to advocate for social justice and to advance the well-being of all people.
-The Week of Prayer Service, the Faith and Order Commission and the Let Justice Roll task group are part of the current work of the Council.
+The Week of Prayer Service and the Faith and Order Commission part of the current work of the Council.

 In January 2012 we began celebrating a